freelance-develop-studio/os-history/readme.md

 [] Crate textation for Linux - https://en.wikipedia.org/wiki/Linux

-[] Find 7 desktop images for operation system and place it to carousel (each operation system) - images resize to 1024x768 or for old windows (3.0,95,98 800x600)
-[] Find videos for each operation system showing desktop environment [] Create speak article audio for each operation system [] First must filter text and remove citations ([\d])
+[] Find 7 desktop images for operation system and place it to carousel (each operation system) [] Images resize to 1024x768 or for old windows (3.0,95,98 800x600) [] Find videos for each operation system showing desktop environment [] Create speak article audio for each operation system [] First must filter text and remove citations ([\d])